mysugarape/my-klipper-related-stuff/Klipper/Anycubic Kobra Neo/Upgrades/readme.md

 <br>

 <h1>Mainboard</h1>
 if u plan to use klipper or u use klipper already, i suggest to upgrade the board.
 The SKR Pico Board is perfect, there are serval adapters out which allows u to use the original mainboard slot.
-My Main Goal was a 2nd Zaxis, because the Stockboard is limited, the Pico brings NEOPIXEL Support which allows u to lighten up ur printer.
+My Main Goal was a 2nd Zaxis, because the Stockboard is limited, the Pico brings NEOPIXEL Support which allows u to lighten up ur printer.<br><br>

-- u have to crip the mainpower cords to smaller ones, because the stock crimping is to thick to fit into the pico
+- u have to crimp the ends of the mainpower cords to smaller ones, because the stock crimping is to thick to fit into the pico

 - u have to cut the top of the Endstop plugs so they fit (only the notches on the top)

 - rewire the Z Endstop (the stock connector is a 2 PIN, the Pico board have a 3 Pin Z Endstop, use a dupont or JST Connector if u have one) make a note from the original wiring so u dont have to mess around with pins.

 https://s.click.aliexpress.com/e/_Dkl2eiN